guikarai/PERA/README.md

 :question: **READINESS** - Am I ready to start a Pervasive Encryption project? *(Hardware, Software, Skills, Processes...)*

-:question: **VOLUMES** - Does my today volume of data justify to jump-in Pervasive Encryption project? *(Volume of elligible data sets, data mapping, volume of elligible network connections, network mapping)*
+:question: **VOLUMES** - Does my today volume of data justify to jump-in Pervasive Encryption project? *(Volume of eligible data sets, data mapping, volume of eligible network connections, network mapping)*

 :question: **PERFORMANCE** - What could be the overhead? *(Performance, Consumption, Project elapse...)*

 ## PERA target audience :bulb:
-All IBM Z clients (having respectively z/OS and/or Linux on IBM Z) who envision to enable pervasive encryption on their IBM Z or LinuxONE environments is elligible to a PERA study.
+All IBM Z clients (having respectively z/OS and/or Linux on IBM Z) who envision to enable pervasive encryption on their IBM Z or LinuxONE environments is eligible to a PERA study.

 ## PERA benefits and advantages

 ### Benefits
 Starting with on a data collection phase, after a deep analyse of data, the client will know what are the steps they still have to take to be ready for pervasive encryption.
 They will get deep insights:
 * From the components they will need to configure
-* Intermediate and required stpes to broad the volume of elligible data sets and network connections
+* Intermediate and required stpes to broad the volume of eligible data sets and network connections
 * What are the best practices in terms of crypto configuration, secured network protocols and key management on IBM Z

 ### Advantages